<< Yesterday

 2002 Barry Bonds passes Frank Robinson to become fourth on the all-time career home run list when he belts his 587th home run.
 The historic grand slam, believed to be one of the longest homers ever hit in the 34-year history of the ballpark now called Qualcomm Stadium, puts the Giants' left fielder, the single-season home run record holder, with 73, precisely 73 behind Willie Mays' 660 round-trippers for third place.

 2003 In the second game of a doubleheader loss to the Brewers, Mets southpaw John Franco pitches an inning of relief to become the eighth pitcher to make a thousand career appearances.
-The last time Milwaukee swept a twin bill on the road occurred eleven seasons ago when the Brewers of the American League beat the Royals twice on July 5th, 2002, 8-7 and 5-3.
+The last time Milwaukee swept a twin bill on the road occurred eleven seasons ago when the American League Brewers beat the Royals twice on July 5th, 2002, 8-7 and 5-3.

 2003 Tony Clark changes his number from 00 to 52.
 The Mets' reserve player wanted to give the team's mascot, Mr. Met, his identity back, as he and the likable baseball-headed character shared double-digit ought.